jcoliz/MsSentinel.BanffProtect/README.md

 1. Click the slider next to "Send logs to Microsoft Sentinel".
 Now a form is displayed accepting configuration values.
 1. Copy the values from the connector tab into this tab
 1. Press the "Connect"
-1. Notice that a toast display confirming that we're connected, and that the connection status page is updated to show successful connection.
+1. Notice that a toast displays confirming that we're connected, and that the connection status page is updated to show successful connection.

 ## Check application logs locally